Seawall: Other issues

-Some further issues include: lack of long term trend data of seawall effects due to a relatively short duration of data records; modelling limitations and comparisons of different projects and their effects being invalid or unequal due to different beach types; materials; currents; and environments.
+Some further issues include a lack of long-term trend data of seawall effects due to a relatively short duration of data records; modeling limitations and comparisons of different projects and their effects being invalid or unequal due to different beach types; materials; currents; and environments.
 Lack of maintenance is also a major issue with seawalls.
 In 2013, more than 5,000 feet (1,500 m) of seawall was found to be crumbling in Punta Gorda, Florida.
-Residents of the area pay hundreds of dollars each year into a seawall repair program.
-The problem is that most of the seawalls are over a half century old and are being destroyed by only heavy downpours.
+Residents of the area pay hundreds of dollars each year for a seawall repair program.
+The problem is that most of the seawalls are over a half-century old and are being destroyed by only heavy downpours.
 If not kept in check, seawalls lose effectiveness and become expensive to repair.